bk/wmk/readme.md

 ## A note on Pandoc

-Pandoc's variant of Markdown is very featureful and sophisticated, but since its use in `wmk` involves spawning an external process for each content file being converted, it is quite a bit slower than Python-Markdown.
+Pandoc's variant of markdown is very featureful and sophisticated, but since its use in `wmk` involves spawning an external process for each content file being converted, it is quite a bit slower than Python-Markdown.
 Therefore, it is only recommended if you really do need it.
 Often, even if you do, it can be